Questions and Answers

 Age of the child, values of the

-the older the child the more that child will grasp the significance.
-Do not
+child the more that child will grasp the

-necessarily think that the child will have a negative feeling.
-I have seen
+the child will have a negative feeling.
+I have

 I have also seen cases with such an event when deep religious belief is part of the family system.
 The child initially is extremely confused and has a reaction of both confusion and anger.
 It is generally based on betrayal of the value structure established within the family faith system.
 The child is unable to see the humanity of the parent who broke the vow.